 Whether you are pumping or not, you will need a robust abstraction point from a reliable source.
 Farming and Water Scotland have developed several resources on correct abstraction sites.
 If you can find a suitable site for abstraction as high as possible on your land, it might surprise you where you can make water run to without a pump, in many cases, you wouldn’t believe it possible.
 Start with an Ordinance Survey map and look at the contour lines, mark on it where your abstraction point then follow the contour lines to see where you could get water to.
 The wheels come off if at any point your pipe goes above the height of the abstraction point and obviously the pressure is greater the lower the outlet is.
 However, with some careful thought and planning, you may be able to develop a system that doesn’t need a pump, while seemingly pushing water up the hill.

 The downsides are that you may need to abstract from a more remote location and you will likely need to spend more money on pipes.
-However, you will not need to spend money on consumables, batteries, panels, motors etc. Isaac Newton will not let you down, rain, hail or shine, gravity will ensure water finds it’s own level, so provided you can fit a high enough abstraction point with access to a decent supply of liquid water, you will have the one of the most robost alternative watering system available.
+However, you will not need to spend money on consumables, batteries, panels, motors etc. Isaac Newton will not let you down, rain, hail or shine, gravity will ensure water finds it’s own level, so provided you can fit a high enough abstraction point with access to a decent supply of liquid water, you will have the one of the most robust alternative watering system available.

 Related resources